Welcome to O'Kenny River Tubing

 Advice and Safety Briefing

 Over 7 000 guests have gone river tubing with us.
 Our website provides you with ample advice to help you plan your your best adventure.
+Please have everyone in your group read the website.
 Just before you embark on your trip we provide a safety briefing with tips.

 Shuttle Service